jimmy-nguyen-data-science/SF-COVID19-Vaccinations-pipeline/README.md

 ### Tests

 - Test for staging files where all data should be non-negatives and any data less than zero will throw an error during the command _dbt test_
+- Tests are configured to run on a daily schedule with dbt

 ![DBT run tests part 1](https://github.com/jimmy-nguyen-data-science/SF-COVID19-Vaccinations-pipeline/blob/development-yi/tests/DBT%20run%20pass(1).png)
 ![DBT run tests part 2](https://github.com/jimmy-nguyen-data-science/SF-COVID19-Vaccinations-pipeline/blob/development-yi/tests/DBT%20run%20pass(2).png)